How to Prepare the Absolute Best Veal Marsala

 Copper

-Some experienced cooks like working with copper pots and pans because of their superior heat conductivity.
-You crank up the heat, and these pans heat up fast.
-This is great if you know what you are doing, but it's easy to overcook or even burn your food instantly if you are not paying extreme attention.
+Experienced cooks love copper pots and pans for their excellent heat conductivity.
+Turn up the heat, and copper heats up quickly.
+This works great if you know what you’re doing, but it’s easy to overcook or burn food without paying close attention.

 Stainless Steel